JoshSinyor/review-2022-03-14/README.md

 2. Input will be a `String` of words of any length.
 3. Incorrectly spelled words should be bracketed with tilde symbols.
 4. The reference dictionary should be supplied by the user.
+5. The spellchecker should be case-agnostic.
-5. If what is input is not a string, the error "Incorrect input type: must be a String." should be raised.
+6. If input is not a string, the error "Incorrect input type: must be a String." should be raised.
+7. Capitalisation, punctuation and special characters should be preserved.

 ---